Mastering Mechanical Prior Art Searches: 8 Best Practices for Accuracy and Efficiency

 8. Summary of Findings and Threat Perception Charts

-The first best practice for the last milestone, i.e., delivering final findings is that the summary of findings should assist the client in clearly identifying the “patentable subject matter” of an invention.
+The first best practice for the last milestone, i.e., delivering final findings, is that the summary of findings should assist the client in clearly identifying the “patentable subject matter” of an invention.
 The second best practice is using a customized way for reporting the identified results.
 For instance, if the end-user of a prior art search is not a patent attorney but a person from a technical background, then you can provide a one-page summary with multiple sections.
-This allows him/her to understand the patent’s main inventive concept by looking at a single page that provides information related to the field and background of an invention, problem statement, advantages, and a summary of the patent.
+This allows him/her to understand the patent’s main inventive concept by looking at a single page that provides information related to the field and background of an invention, a problem statement, advantages, and a summary of the patent.
 Furthermore, in case of freedom to operate (FTO) searches, it is a good practice to provide a threat perception chart.
 For example, if you are performing an FTO search in multiple countries, then you can show high, moderate, and no threat in different countries depending on the search results.

 Conclusion